melistunar/Dsa210_term_project/README.md

 p-Values for significance

 ## Objective
-- Collect sleep, concentration level and screen time data(in hours) for several months.
-- Collect daily happinness level by rating it from 1 to 5.
-- Examine the correlation between the time spent on screens and total hours of sleep.
+- Analyzing the relation between screen habits and emotional states(mood, focus, stress)
+- Investigate whether different app categories correlate with mood and stress
-- Analyze how mood and focus differ based on screen and sleep quality data.
+- Calculate a daily productivity score to evaluate how productivity is affected by sleep, mood and screen time
-- Understand how screen time habits might be influential on productivity, mood and sleep quality.
-- Use results to improve daily routines to have a healthier screen time habits.
+- Use findings to improve productivity and daily routines